outsidedav/swift/backend/kitura.md

 * Swift 4.0+
 * Cocoapods

-## Creating a Kitura project by using the browser
+## Step 1.
+Creating a Kitura project by using the browser

 1. Go to the Starter Kits section of the Apple Development Console.
 Select a pre-defined starter, such as the "Swift for Backend for Frontend API" or create a custom project by using the **Create Project** tile.
 Click **Create Project**.
 2. Give your project a name and select where you want your project to be deployed.
 If you are unsure where the application is to be deployed, use the default values, as they can be changed later.